-It doesn’t matter.
-Both are good and you’ll leave the restaurant satisfied no matter which one you choose.
+It doesn't matter.
+Both are good, and you'll leave the restaurant satisfied no matter your choice.

-I was lucky to find a place that offered something a little more fancy, a plate with four types of causa, one with chicken, another with ceviche-style onions and tomatoes, another with ceviche-style tilapia, and the last with fried shrimp.
+I was lucky to find a place that offered something a little fancier, a plate with four types of causa, one with chicken, another with ceviche-style onions and tomatoes, another with ceviche-style tilapia, and the last with fried shrimp.

-I had a hard time finishing the plate so I didn’t mind spending 40 soles (about $14) or the fact that the service was average.
-I knew, despite the fact that it was only 4 p.m., it would be my last meal of the day.
+I had difficulty finishing the plate, so I didn't mind spending 40 soles (about $14) or the average service.
+Although it was only 4 p.m., I knew it would be my last meal of the day.